DH-Ng/TacEx/source/tacex_tasks/tacex_tasks/ball_rolling/docs/TaskDescription.md

 Imagine the scenario: robot moves around randomly -> hits the ball far away from the goal -> big negative reward -> robot: "lets not move the ball".
 > The base_env is designed in such a way where the goal-tracking rew is never negative.

-This environment omits the reaching term of the reward function completetly and also uses parameters for the other reward terms (especially the goal-tracking part, which can get negative now).
+This environment omits the reaching term of the reward function completely and also uses parameters for the other reward terms (especially the goal-tracking part, which can get negative now).